ibm-cloud-docs/openwhisk/z_archive_installable-packages-overview.md

     ```
     {: pre}

 2. Navigate to the package directory that contains the `manifest.yaml`.
-In this example, the Node.js runtime version of the {{site.data.keyword.cos_short}} package is used.
+In this example, the Node.js runtime version of the {{site.data.keyword.cos_full_notm}} package is used.
     ```
     cd package-cloud-object-storage/runtimes/nodejs
     ```